Navigating PF Contributions: Can We Limit Deductions for Salaries Over 6500?

 Dear Vandana,

 You have raised a good question here.
-The only problem with PF is you can't roll back once employee is enrolled in the scheme.
-It would be legal complications.
-In this case it is better if you can take advice from PF consultant or authority.
+The only problem with PF is you can't roll back once an employee is enrolled in the scheme.
+It could lead to legal complications.
+In this case, it is better if you can seek advice from a PF consultant or authority.

 Regards,